HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/troubleshooting_contact_support.md

 To request technical assistance, open a support case with HCL to work with a support engineer in resolving the problem.
 See [How to open HCL Support case](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0010164) knowledge article for details.

-The support engineer needs to see the logs from the community pod.
-See the topic [Viewing and saving log files](troubleshooting_kubernetes_logs.md).

 When working with the support engineer the following information is helpful in understanding the problem.
 Having the following information before talking with the support engineer saves time and reduces multiple calls.

 -   Time and date the problem was reproduced